Volví a Nacer: Music and lyrics

 "Volví a Nacer" was written by Vives and co-produced by him and Andrés Castro.
 The song's composition is dedicated to his wife, former Miss Colombia Claudia Elena Vásquez, and inspired by various experiences in his life.
 Vives describes the music as a "song of love" with a mixture of romantic pop ballad and the "joy" of Colombian vallenato music.
-In addition to the original recording, vallenato and cumbia versions of the song were produced, as well as a remix featuring Puerto Rican reggaeton artist J Alvarez.
+In addition to the original recording, vallenato and cumbia versions of the song were produced, as well as an urban remix featuring Puerto Rican reggaeton artist J Alvarez.
 A ballad version was also later included on the deluxe edition of the album.